-The "flatfish complex" of eight species3 is managed together under a single stock.
+The "flatfish complex" of eight species is managed together as a single stock.
 This approach provides flexibility for fishers, as the abundance of different species within the complex can vary from year to year.
+The main associated bycatch is usually large quantities of red cod and lesser amounts of barracouta, skate, elephant fish, giant stargazer, gurnard, spiny dogfish, and terakihi.

-The annual TAC for FLA 3 can be increased within a fishing year under s 13(7) of the Fisheries Act 1996 (the Act) as the stock is included on Schedule 2 of the Act and recognised to have high inter-annual variability in abundance.
-The management approach is designed to enable responsiveness to increases to the overall abundance of flatfish while maintaining a baseline setting for stock sustainability over the longer term.
+The annual TAC for FLA 3 can be increased within a fishing year under section 13(7) of the Fisheries Act 1996 (the Act), as the stock is included on Schedule 2 of the Act and recognised to have high inter-annual variability in abundance.
+The management approach is designed to enable responsiveness to increases to the overall abundance of flatfish in FLA 3 while maintaining a baseline setting for stock sustainability over the longer term.